DanielDominguezBender/FileIntegrityMonitoring/README.md

 ![image3](imgs/image3.png)

-Note: during the test I decided to add the tes file in a test folder to keep a clearer structurer.
+Note: during the test I decided to add the test file in a test folder to keep a clearer structurer.

 So as you can see, a FIM is a really cool feature if you want to have a digital watchdog that keeps an eye on your files and folders.